 This is up to you.
-You must choose 4 options subjects (including 1 Modern Foreign Language plus History / Geography if you want to receive the English Baccalaureate Certificate - see next section).
 You should choose subjects which you ENJOY and which you are good at to give you the best chance of success.
 It is also helpful to consider your own personal strengths and learning preferences.
 Not every subject that you choose needs to be directly relevant to a job.
 Some are worth taking for their own sake.
 Do not be fooled by what appear to be easy options - you will have to work just as hard for any course that you choose.
 Similarly, it is foolish to discount a subject merely because of a dislike of a teacher or choose one just because your friends are going to do it.

-- In the interests of breadth and balance we do not recommend that any student takes more than one Technology subject. - You should also consider the assessments a subject offers.
+■ In the interests of breadth and balance we do not recommend that any student takes more than one Technology subject.

+- You should also consider the assessments a subject offers.
 Some subjects favour those who find examinations difficult. - You should also consider using the CATs data that you will receive to help choose some of your subjects.